manjotmb20/Rdatasets/doc/Stat2Data/rst/FantasyBaseball.rst

 Format
 ~~~~~~

-A dataset with 24 observations on the following 9 variables.
+A data frame with 24 observations on the following 9 variables.

 +-----------+----------------------------------+
 | ``Round`` | Round of the draft (1 to 24)     |